Related ToolsGithub CopilotCursorTabnineAmazon Q Developer

 GitHub Copilot is an AI pair programmer developed by GitHub and OpenAI.
 It suggests code completions, entire functions, and even complex algorithms as you type.
 Think of it as an autocomplete on steroids - one that understands context, reads your comments, and can generate multi-line code blocks that actually work.

 The tool integrates directly into your editor (VS Code, JetBrains, Neovim, Visual Studio) and uses machine learning models trained on billions of lines of public code.
-You write a comment describing what you want, and Copilot suggests implementations.
-You start a function signature, and it completes the logic.
+How to use GitHub Copilot in vscode is the most common path: you write a comment describing what you want, and Copilot suggests implementations.
+You start a function signature, and it completes the logic, with the official GitHub Copilot documentation covering every editor-specific nuance.

 What makes Copilot different from basic autocomplete is context awareness.
-It reads your entire file, understands your project structure, and tailors suggestions to your coding style.
-The 2026 version adds workspace-level context, meaning it can reference patterns from your entire codebase, not just the current file.
+It reads your entire file, understands your project structure, and tailors suggestions to your coding style, and a GitHub Copilot guidelines file lets you pin those patterns per repo.
+The 2026 version adds workspace-level context, meaning it can reference patterns from your entire codebase, not just the current file, which pairs well with the GitHub Copilot instructions examples the community has published.

 Step 1: Subscribe to Copilot